vineetparikh/conflugraph/README.md

 Graph visualizer for page hierarchy of a Confluence space

 Uses Confluence REST API for fetching information on spaces.
-Authorized with NTLM (although it's possible to change authorization methods easily)
-Uses graphviz for graphical presentation
+Authorized with NTLM (although it's possible to change authorization methods easily), and uses graphviz for graphical presentation

 Requirements:
 =============